monkeywithacupcake/open-rdg-api-mcp/README.md

 4. Make an MCP Server consuming that API

-## Example of actual use (this is when only the csv from the /data endpoint was used, may not be valid anymore)
+## Example of actual use
 I finished all of the setup steps, and I added the mcp server to Claude Desktop.
-It ended up querying usda_rural_data mcp server 8 times, using all three of the tools.
+It ended up querying usda_rural_data mcp server more than 10 times (you can see the calls below)

 **Prompt:**
 How may investments did USDA Rural Development make in WA in 2024, and what portion of them were for water?